Visit Svalbard; What To Do As Svalbard Tourist

 Things to do in Svalbard?

-Snow and ice, and plenty of it!
+Expect snow and ice, and plenty of it on your Svalbard Itinerary!
 Seriously though, there are a lot of awesome things to do in Svalbard.
-The number one option is to go on a multiple day expedition like mine (see below), but if that’s not your thing, day-trips are available too.
+The number one option is to go on a multiple-day expedition like mine (see below), but if that’s not your thing, day trips are available too.
 As a minimum, to visit Svalbard, I’d recommend at the very least you do these:

 - A day in Longyearbyen (include the viewpoint overlooking the city, it’s unreal)

-- Get out in the wild and try to spot a Polar Bear in its natural habitat.
+- Get out in the wild and try to spot a Polar Bear in its natural habitat (the highlight of my Svalbard Itinerary).
 Arctic foxes and reindeers count as bonus points too.

 - A snowmobile trip